contagon/handbook/handbook/38-church-policies-and-guidelines.md

 If a member is deaf or hard of hearing, his or her patriarchal blessing can be interpreted in sign language.
 The member identifies an interpreter.
 It is best if this person is a trusted and worthy member of the Church who understands the doctrinal significance of patriarchal blessings.
 However, when a member of the Church cannot be found, another capable person can provide the interpretation.

-#### 38.2.10.7 Second Patriarchal Blessings
+#### 38.2.10.7 Replacement Patriarchal Blessings

-In very rare circumstances, a worthy member may request a second patriarchal blessing.
+In very rare circumstances, a worthy member may request a replacement patriarchal blessing.
 However, this is not encouraged, and the request might not be approved.
 If the member has an important reason for such a request, he or she discusses it with the bishop.
-If the bishop feels that a second blessing is necessary, he prepares a Patriarchal Blessing Recommend.
-Instructions are in [18.17](18-priesthood-ordinances-and-blessings.md#1817-patriarchal-blessings).
+If the bishop feels that a replacement blessing is appropriate, he prepares a Patriarchal Blessing Recommend.
+Instructions are found in [18.17](18-priesthood-ordinances-and-blessings.md#1817-patriarchal-blessings).

 The stake president then interviews the member and reads the original blessing with him or her.
-If he feels that a second blessing is necessary, he seeks approval from the Office of the Quorum of the Twelve Apostles at [Q12Patriarchs@ChurchofJesusChrist.org](mailto:Q12Patriarchs@ChurchofJesusChrist.org).
+If he feels that a replacement blessing is appropriate, he seeks approval from the Office of the Quorum of the Twelve Apostles at [Q12Patriarchs@ChurchofJesusChrist.org](mailto:Q12Patriarchs@ChurchofJesusChrist.org).

 The stake president informs the recipient and the patriarch of the decision of the Office of the Quorum of the Twelve Apostles.
 If the request is approved, the stake president approves the recommend in the Patriarchal Blessing System.
-The stake president tells the recipient that the second blessing replaces the original blessing.
-The patriarch may then give a second patriarchal blessing.
+The stake president tells the recipient that the replacement blessing replaces the original blessing.
+The patriarch may then give a replacement patriarchal blessing.

 ## 38.3 Civil Marriage